o n y o u r d o o r s t e p

 Great local shopping

 Just 20 and 30 minutes away, Rockland and Camden both bustle with shops, restaurants, and great sightseeing Camden was recently rated the "prettiest harbor in Maine" by Down East Magazine, and from the town's central pier you can purchase tickets to ride on any number of beautiful schooners.
-In Rockland, galleries and speciality shops abound, and local attractions include walking the breakwater or joining Captain Jack's Lobsterboating Adventure!
-A new favorite is Fiore's Artisan Olive Oils and Vinegars - you can taste every single variety before you make your choices - then come home and get cooking!
+In Rockland, galleries, art museums and speciality shops abound, and any day is a great day to walk the breakwater.
+We love the Puffin Visitor Center, and another favorite is Fiore's Artisan Olive Oils and Vinegars - you can taste every single variety before you make your choices - then come home and get cooking!
 Between the two towns you'll find Maine Sport Outfitters, a great place to rent bikes, kayaks, and other equipment, book kayak tours (2 hours in Camden Harbor, $35!), and shop for sporting goods and more.

 Rockland and Camden